ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 The network operator wants to know if the system *as a whole* is free of malware, but the network operator is not allowed to know who the tenants are.

-This is contrasted to the Chassis + Line Cards case.
-XXX.
+This is contrasted to the Chassis + Line Cards case (To Be Defined: TBD).

 Multiple Line Cards, but a small attestation system on the main card can combine things together.
 This is a kind of proxy.